ai-cam/ai-cam.github.io/_calls/2025-03-04-ai-research-resource-second-call-for-pioneer-projects-public-benefit-focus.md

 ---
-layout: news-single
+layout: call-single
-permalink: /news/:title
 title: "AI Research Resource: Second Call for Pioneer Projects"
 excerpt: "Building on the success of our first cohort of 44 pioneer projects, Research Computing Services, the Cambridge Centre for Data Driven Discovery (C2D3) and ai@cam are launching a second call for researchers to access Dawn, Cambridge's new high-performance AI computing system.
 This round specifically targets projects focused on delivering public benefit in health and public services.
-We’re inviting applications from researchers working on clinical applications of AI, members of our AI-deas challenges, and public sector use cases.  "
+We're inviting applications from researchers working on clinical applications of AI, members of our AI-deas challenges, and public sector use cases."
 date: March 4, 2025 12:00 AM
+closing_date: March 31, 2025 16:00 PM
 category:
   - education
 image: /assets/uploads/supercomputer.jpg